luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/model.md

 $y_{inj}$ for which $\tilde{y}_{inj} = 0$ are regarded as missing values, and are
 treated as random variables to be imputed.

-## Model

-Based on the notation presented above, we are now ready to present the sampling distribution.
+Based on the notation presented above, we now present the sampling distribution.

 \begin{align}